Token Evil Teammate

 Arudin: I am not evil!
 I am just... colorfully pragmatic!

 — Dungeoncrawl Inc.

-Ikki from Saint Seiya is of the Aloof Big Brother and Loners Are Evil variety.
+- Ikki from Saint Seiya is a milder version of the Aloof Big Brother and Loners Are Freaks variety.
 While he was purged of much of his evil in the first tournament arc, his involvement in the service of Athena is usually restricted to making sure his younger brother is safe...and killing off his attackers in brutal ways.

 Lina: Xelloss is a monster, so we expect that of him.

 - Case in point, Slayers Try when Xelloss actually did betray Lina in order to recruit Valgav.
 When Lina found out, she merely hit him on the head a few times.

 - Hiei in YuYu Hakusho.
 The way he shows off his ruthlessness makes him almost just Even Evil Has Standards, at least until later on.

 - Code Geass: Technically, they're all villains to some extent, but among the Knights of the Round, you have a conflicted ex-idealist, an amiable Ace Pilot, a Martial Pacifist, a Rei Ayanami Expy, three lady knights we don't know much about but seem nice enough... and then there's Luciano Bradley, aka the Vampire of Britannia, aka the Homicide Genius, who specifically joined in order to kill people.